LordofTech/darey/docs/guide.md

 Testing

-Run the  script to validate configurations.
+Run the  script with prebid.js  or tests/test.js or any of the folders within tests subfolder to validate configurations.

 Deployment